fifikim/http-server/README.md

 <h1 align="center">HTTP Server</h1>

 This HTTP server establishes a connection with the client using a low-level socket library.
-It is built according to SOLID principles and using a test-driven development approach.
+It was built according to SOLID principles and using a test-driven development approach.

 No external dependencies have been incorporated, apart from those used for linting and testing purposes.